Table of Contents

 alt text

-The corresponding script code is as follows:
+The corresponding script code is:

 ARSessionFactory.SortFrameSource(session, new ARSessionFactory.FrameSourceSortMethod { MotionTracker = ARSessionFactory.FrameSourceSortMethod.MotionTrackerSortMethod.PreferEasyAR });

-After the above sorting, the scene hierarchy becomes:
+After sorting, the scene hierarchy becomes:

 alt text